Pro-Hamas activists launch incendiary balloons into Israel | Law-Order

 - Israel

-Incendiary balloons launched from the Gaza Strip on Sunday caused at least three blazes in southern Israel, Israeli media reported, raising the prospect of renewed Israeli strikes on the Hamas-run territory.
+Incendiary balloons launched from the Gaza Strip on Sunday caused at least three blazes in southern Israel, Israeli media reported, raising the possibility of renewed Israeli strikes on the Hamas-run territory.

 Photos and video posted on social media showed Hamas-linked activists launching the balloons.
 On one of them was written the message: “Time is running out.”
 The launches came two months after an 11-day war between Israel and Hamas.
 The Islamic militant group is upset that Israel has done little to ease a crippling blockade on the territory since the fighting ended, and over delays in indirect negotiations with Israel to resume Qatari financial aid to Gaza.